uipath-certification/uipath-certification.github.io/_posts/2020-11-11-uipath-studio-updates.md

 It's unlikely the Associate exam will ask about number of robots allowed by the license, so that's a bit of dirty pool.
 Even knowledge of automatic updates or the need for an online activiation is pretty 'down in the woods.'
 But you will be given a question or two on UiPath Studio CE, so be prepared.

+You can learn [more details](https://docs.uipath.com/installation-and-upgrade/docs/studio-update-studio) in Studio updates from the UiPath Docs.

 This question hits the UiPath Associate Exam Objective 1.4, Differentiate between the UiPath Studio Community Edition versus the Enterprise Edition.